 Delaying distributions.
-You may delay the distribution of your vested account balance.
+You may delay the distribution of your vested account balance unless a distribution is required to be made, as explained earlier, because your vested account balance does not exceed \$5,000.
 However, if you elect to delay the distribution of your vested account balance, there are rules that require that certain minimum distributions be made from the Plan.
-If you are a 5% owner, distributions are required to begin not later than the April 1st following the end of the year in which you reach age 70 1/2.
-If you are not a 5% owner, distributions are required to begin not later than the April 1st following the later of the end of the year in which you reach age 70 1/2 or retire.
+If you are a 5% owner, distributions are required to begin no later than the April 1st following the end of the year in which you reach age 70 1/2.
+If you are not a 5% owner, distributions are required to begin no later than the April 1st following the later of the end of the year in which you reach age 70 1/2 or retire.
 You should contact the Administrator if you think you may be affected by these rules.